 Treatment of Entropion

+Entropion due to structural abnormality usually requires surgery to correct the problem.
 Eye ointment is often prescribed prior to surgery to treat irritation or damage caused by the entropion.
-In young animals, sutures (stitches) can be used to temporarily tack the eyelids in the "unrolled" position.
-In mild cases the temporary taking may be sufficient, but ultimately surgery is often required.
+In young animals, sutures can be used to temporarily tack the eyelids in the "unrolled" position.
+In mild cases, the temporary tacking may be sufficient, but surgery is often required.

 Tacking may need to be repeated to prevent irritation to the eye until corrective surgery is performed.
 Corrective surgery to reshape the eyelids is usually performed when the animal is more mature.
-Maturation of the involved structures reduces the chances of over- or under-correcting the condition.
-Multiple surgeries may be needed in severe cases.
+Once the dog has matured, the chances of surgery over- or under-correcting the condition decrease significantly.

-In cases that occur secondary to pain from chronic conjunctivitis or other eye conditions, treating the underlying problem may resolve the entropion and should be attempted before surgery.
+In cases where the entropion is accompanied by pain from chronic conjunctivitis or other eye conditions, treating the underlying problem may resolve the entropion and should be attempted before surgery.